dojot/dojot/connector/mqtt/vernemq/broker/README.md

 In dojot case we use this configuration [see here](./examples/vernemq.conf).

-You can pass a environment variable VERNEMQ_CONF in base64 with the contents of the [configuration.](./examples/vernemq.conf)
+You can pass a environment variable VERNEMQ_CONF in base64 when you are using [vmq-operator](https://github.com/vernemq/vmq-operator) with the contents of the [configuration.](./examples/vernemq.conf)

 Example of part of a yaml